dedliftalpha/Project-Aurora/Readme.txt

 Thank you for downloading Kaiserreich for Hearts of Iron 4!
-This is alpha version 0.4 - Pax Americana!
+This is alpha version 0.4 - Pax Americana.
-This is NOT save game compatible!
+It is NOT save game compatible with any prior versions.

 Manual Installation Instructions
 1) Download the mod